 Below, you will find valuable resources and content related to the current state of family caregiving in the US.
 Please share this information broadly so we can continue to draw attention to value of family caregivers and champion the innovations that support them.

 Click here to sign up for emails and stay in touch.

 Valuing the Role of the Family Caregiver in America

 Seniorlink CEO Tom Riley and President Matt Marek sat down with Sen. Bill Frist, host of the “A Second Opinion” podcast, to discuss the state of family caregiving in an episode titled, “Tom Riley and Matt Marek, Seniorlink’s Senior Leadership, on Valuing The Role of the Family Caregiver.”

 A Framework for Integrating Family Caregivers into the Health Care Team

 A RAND Health Report Featuring Recommendations to Improve the Integration of Family Caregivers into Health Care Teams

-Rand Health, in partnership with Seniorlink, recently published a new report, A Framework for Integrating Family Caregivers Into the Health Care Team, which describes several barriers and facilitators to integrating family caregivers into the health care team and provides a blueprint for next steps to implementing policy solutions.
+Rand Health, in partnership with Seniorlink, published a report titled “A Framework for Integrating Family Caregivers Into the Health Care Team.”
+The report describes several barriers and facilitators to integrating family caregivers into the health care team and provides a blueprint for next steps to implementing policy solutions.